leohliao/pinalchemist/README.md

 ## Implementation Style
   - Coding Style: In order to keep the codes neat and dry.
 I usually create separate classes of object and implement them repeatedly as much as possible.
+In the following example, I created a component for Masonry, and then implement separate jsx components into the Masonry to get the effect I wanted.

   ```html
   <div className="board-show-all">